 Line an 8×8 glass baking dish (or something similar) with parchment paper (this makes for easy removal) and press mixture into the bottom of the pan until evenly distributed.
 Finally, press the remaining chocolate chips on top and sprinkle a little bit of sea salt.

-You can either eat them as is or place them in the fridge to firm up (about 2-3 hours).
+You can either eat them as is or place them in the fridge to firm up (about 1 hour).
 I find both ways are delicious and it just depends on if you want a softer or more firm protein bar.
-This copycat perfect bar recipe can be kept unrefrigerated for up to a week.
+This copycat perfect bar recipe can be kept refrigerated for up to a week.